Health Science & Administration, Bachelor of Applied Science

 Specific Admission Requirements

-Students must have an earned AAS, AGS, or AS degree in an allied health-related field to be admitted to the program or permission from the program Dean.
+Students must have an earned AAS, AGS, or AS degree in an allied health-related field to be admitted to the program.

 Students must have a valid state or national certificate, or license to be awarded escrow credits.
-Escrow credits are a block of credits awarded for the attainment of the professional allied health license or certificate that will be held in escrow and will be awarded at the end of the program.
+Escrow credits are a block of credits awarded for the attainment of the professional allied health license or certificate that will be held in escrow and will be awarded in the last semester of the program.
 Escrow credits and other transfer credits should be determined the first semester the student is enrolled in the program.

 The number of credits in the program vary depending on how many credits are transferred, petitioned, or awarded in escrow.
-Please work with the advisor for the program.
+Please work with the advisor for the program to determine the number of credits accepted.

 Student Learning Outcomes

-- Apply and demonstrate knowledge, skills and critical problems solving in a field-based and/or clinical setting;
+- Apply and demonstrate knowledge, skills and critical problem solving in a field-based and/or clinical setting.

 Specific Program Requirements